Gamerum/Backend/README.md

 }
 ```
 - `400 Bad Request` if the request body is invalid.
+- `401 Unauthorized` if not logged in yet or could not send the JWT token.
+- `403 Forbidden` if the user does not have permission to update the community.
 - `404 Not Found` if the community does not exist.

 ### Delete Community